Customer Feedback Management Platform to improve customer experience

 If you’re unsure where to start, ask yourself this: Where here are our most important customers interacting with us?

-If you’re still not sure, dive into this article about how to choose the best channel for your feedback survey.
+If you’re still not sure, dive into this article about how to choose the best channel for customer feedback survey.
 Here are some general trends we see with our customers:

 • SaaS business or mobile app: in-product survey